jenkinsci/vectorcast-execution-plugin/README.md

 ### Disabled environments may add coverage metrics

 In rare cases, VectorCAST projects will have disabled environment with results stored before they were disabled.
 In cases where the disabled environments share source file with enabled environments, this may lead addition coverage metrics.
 It is recommended to clean the environment before disabling.
 This takes into account enviornments that are directly disabled or disabled at the Compiler or TestSuite Nodes.
+To avoid this, please clean environments before disabling them

 ## Change Log